 Starting a project can be a daunting task, especially when it’s related to a property you’ve just bought, having cost thousands of pounds!
 You may have a mortgage to pay, costs on the horizon and you need to get your renovation project finished so you can sell it or rent it out.

-In this guide I’ll explain some of the key parts to successful renovation project management and help give you some of the basics to build upon no matter where you are in the project life-cycle.
+In this guide I’ll explain 11 key parts to successful renovation project management and help give you some of the basics to build upon no matter where you are in the project life-cycle.

 Due to the scale of renovation project management I can only cover a few short topics in this article.
 If you would like to know more feel free to contact me at; email@example.com.
 As a qualified project manager I can provide advice every step of the way.

 The first question to ask is ‘Do you have a project?’.

 An obvious question but have a think about it.
 I will guarantee that you do.
 The definition of a project is an activity which is a unique endeavour undertaken in order to meet a specific set of objectives, which could be expressed in terms of a benefit, output or outcome.